-Talking about positives in this film, I truly enjoyed the performance of Russell Brand as the film’s mischievous villain.
-The actor has brought over 100% commitment to this role and his work alone is easily the best element to this film.
+Talking about the positives in this film, I truly enjoyed the performance of Russell Brand as the film’s mischievous villain.
+The actor has brought over 100% commitment to this role, and his work alone is easily the best element of this film.
 Michael Caine’s voice work as the Psammead is also fun and pleasing.
 I enjoyed the film’s CGI work and the overall look of the Psammead, along with his movements, which were all excellent to see on the screen.

 Four Kids and It is most certainly best suited for young children.
-But even as a children’s film, there are many ingredients which hold this film back from leaving a major and lasting impact when the end credits roll.
-Leading characters, including the main family we follow, are incredibly cheesy and at times have unlikable moments.
-I felt the actors were doing what they could with the material and script but how they have been used on screen only raised my eyebrows multiple times.
-Some cringe worthy moments, or things we have seen before, include parents who never seem to watch over their children while the kids have long adventures, characters obsessed with the lack of phone signal, one character continually failing to cook a proper a meal and cliche arguments amongst the child characters.
-Some scenes also overstay their welcome and some scenes have been edited in a very odd manner to the point that I felt some moments didn’t feel like a continuous shot as the director may have intended for viewers.
+But even as a children’s film, there are many ingredients that hold this film back from leaving a major and lasting impact when the end credits roll.
+Leading characters, including the main family we follow, are incredibly cheesy and, at times, have unlikable moments.
+I felt the actors were doing what they could with the material and script, but how they were used on-screen only raised my eyebrows multiple times.
+Some cringe-worthy moments, or things we have seen before, include parents who never seem to watch over their children while the kids have long adventures, characters obsessed with the lack of phone signal, one character continually failing to cook a proper meal and cliche arguments amongst the child characters.
+Some scenes also overstay their welcome, and some scenes have been edited in a very odd manner to the point that I felt some moments didn’t feel like a continuous shot as the director may have intended for viewers.

 Overall, for some audience members, there are many elements that are pleasing, including the performance by Russell Brand and the perfect voice work from Michael Caine.
 While it is obvious this film is aimed at younger ages and the key themes are attempting to be heartfelt, the film does have some faults that hold it back from leaving a longer-lasting impact on movie lovers or fans of the novel.